johnconraddomingo/transit/README.md

 q_bugs,480
 q_vulnerabilities,92
 e_user_satisfaction,0.60
-e_adoption,.22
+e_adoption,0.22
 e_productivity,0.55
 e_use_cases,8
 d_deployment_frequency,2
 ```

-The order does not matter
+The order of metrics in the CSV file does not matter.
+The visualization tool will properly organize them according to your dashboard configuration.

 ## Visualization